Mogotio

-Mogotio is a township in Kenya's Baringo County in the former Rift Valley Province.
+Mogotio is a township and a Constituency in Kenya's Baringo County in the former Rift Valley Province.

 Mogotio is located in the south of the county and shares a border with Rongai district in Nakuru County.
 It has about 15,000 inhabitants.
 The main economic activities are dairy farming, growing maize, and large-scale sisal cultivation for export.

 Climate: Semi-arid climate, experiences two seasons of rainfall, the long starts in March to July and short rains from September to November.
-The rainfall varies from 300 mm to 750 mm. temperature varies from 15 - 35 °C.
+The rainfall varies from 300 mm to 750 mm.
+Temperature varies from 15 - 35 °C.

 The altitude is 1601 m above sea level.